OpenDSA/OpenDSA/RST/source/Status.rst

 -------------

 OpenDSA is rapidly evolving and adding new content.
-At the present time, the chapters on Sorting and Hashing are considered complete (though some polishing and minor additions are still being made), and they are actively maintained.
+At the present time, the chapters on Linear Structures, Binary Trees, Sorting, and Hashing are considered complete (though some polishing and minor additions are still being made), and they are actively maintained.
+There is also complete text for the Algorithm Analysis chapter, but we are hoping to develop new material to provide a more visual approach to this topic.
-This amounts to roughly three weeks worth of material in a typical post-CS2-level class.
+This amounts to roughly 8-9 weeks worth of material in a typical CS2- or post-CS2-level class.
 If you are looking at the "Everything" book, you will see these as well as all modules that are in various stages of perparation.
-You will also see the "TODO" list items.
+There you will also see the "TODO" list items.
 If you are looking at the "Dev" book, then you are seeing everything **execept** the modules that are considered complete.
 (We maintain this version to speed up compilation a bit for the